Morthy/sunhaven-mods/CustomItems/docs/CustomItems.md

 | category        | Item category:<br/>0 = Equip, 1 = Use, 2 = Craftable, 3 = Monster, 4 = Furniture, 5 = Quest |
 | rarity          | Item rarity:<br/>0 = Common, 1 = Uncommon, 2 = Rare, 3 = Epic, 4 = Legendary                |

 The item image (.png) can be any size, the game will modify it to fit within the item icon.
-If you're adding custom furniture, this image be of the furniture as it will be shown in the game world (more info in the furniture section).
+If you're adding custom furniture, this image will be of the furniture as it will be shown in the game world (more info in the furniture section).

 ## Creating custom furniture